-‘Marrakesh is one of the most beautiful and culturally rich cities I’ve had the pleasure to visit and there’s a mass of things to see and do…’
+‘Marrakesh Medina is one of the most beautiful and culturally rich places I’ve had the pleasure to visit and there’s a mass of things to see and do...’

-If you have a few days to spend in the old town (Medina), there are a few experiences not to be missed!
+If you have a few days to spend in Marrakesh Medina, there are a few experiences not to be missed!
 I have included 7 sights overall, but this is because one of the main ones isn’t actually open to non-Muslims.
 However, it’s definitely still worth checking out the exterior.

 Jemaa El-fna (day and night)